ibmdb/ruby-ibmdb/README.md

 ruby-ibmdb
 ==========
-Rails Driver and Adapter for IBM Data Servers: {DB2 on Linux/Unix/Windows, DB2 on zOS, DB2 on IBMi, IBM Informix (IDS)}
+Rails Adapter/Ruby Driver for IBM Data Servers: {DB2 on Linux/Unix/Windows, DB2 on zOS, DB2 on IBMi, IBM Informix (IDS)}

 Installing the IBM_DB adapter and driver
 ========================================